Do Essential Oils Really Work?

 Peppermint Oil is great here too.
 Again, I don't typically get headaches, but when the occasional one strikes, just a drop of peppermint rubbed on my temples has taken the pain away.
 Amazing.

 I can't say that it cured my head tension and I personally think that it's important to figure out why your headaches are happening and work on that, rather than just treating symptoms, but I assume that the peppermint supports the body's work in getting better.
-My youngest gets head tension sometimes, but his have been diminishing since starting a new therapy and using zeolite.
+My youngest gets head tension sometimes, but his has been diminishing since starting a new therapy and using zeolite.
 Regardless, he has found relief with the peppermint as well.

 Stomach Aches & Digestion Issues